olishchuk1/olishchuk1/README.md

 ### Hi there 👋
-- ✨ I’m Python Automation Engineer
+- ✨ I’m Automation Engineer
 - 📫 How to reach me: olishchuk.vyacheslav@gmail.com
 <!--
 **olishchuk1/olishchuk1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.